Frequently Asked Questions

 Who are the Board Directors?

 The Board Directors are volunteer Members and Fellows who are elected by the Annual General Meeting to run the PSA.
-A list of Directors can be found on the Executive Committee page.
+A list of Directors can be found on The Board of Directors Page

 How much does it cost to join the PSA?